mctraore/Data-Structures-and-Algorithms/README.md

 # Data Structures and Algorithms

-My implementation of data structures and algorithms in Python
+My implementation of data structures and algorithms in Python.